≡ Menu

 As an investment asset class, property (or real estate) refers to commercial property that delivers returns in the shape of rent and the appreciation of building values.
 It doesn’t refer to your house.

-Exposure to commercial property is generally achieved through real-estate investment trusts (REITS) or ETFs.
-Sticking all your money in a ‘buy-to-let’ concentrates rather than diversifies your holdings and is taking a big punt on the everlasting strength of the UK property market.
+In contrast, sticking all your money in a buy-to-let concentrates rather than diversifies your holdings, and represents a big punt on the everlasting strength of the UK residential market.

 Good